Armadillidium: Feeding habits and diet

 Pill bugs in the genus Armadillidium are primarily detritophagous omnivores, with a few instances of animal matter consumption.
 They primarily feed on decaying organic matter like leaves, decomposed wood fibers, and less commonly on other organic material like lichen.
 They are capable of switching feeding strategies, changing from herbivory to scavenging when plants become scarce, such as during especially dry periods.

 Although they mainly feed on plant matter, they are also known to eat their own fecal pellets – a process called coprophagy – as well as those of other organisms.
 By eating their own fecal matter, as well as other organisms’, it serves as an opportunity to digest items a second time and break them down further.
 It has also been proven that the rate of growth of Armadillidium can be stunted if they stopped eating feces, which accounts for around 1/10th of their diet.

 When presented with options, some species of Armadillidium have displayed a feeding preference for certain plants, such as A. vulgare preferring thistle, tarweed, and vetch over other leaves.

 Copper is an important nutrient for Armadillidium, as it is crucial in the transportation of oxygen through their body.
-Like humans have hemoglobin to carry oxygen, Armadillidium have hemocyanin, which uses copper to bind and transport oxygen.
-Because this mineral is significant to the movement of oxygen, pill bugs that are deficient in copper will target foods that have higher amounts of the molecule.
+Just as humans have hemoglobin to carry oxygen, Armadillidium have hemocyanin, which uses copper to bind and transport oxygen.
+Because copper is important in this movement of oxygen, pill bugs that are deficient in copper will target foods that have higher amounts of copper.
 However, those with sufficient copper levels will choose foods with lower amounts of the metal.